Lightning-AI/pytorch-lightning/docs/source/advanced/finetuning_scheduler.rst

 .. code-block:: python

     from pytorch_lightning import Trainer
-    from pytorch_lightning.callbacks import FinetuningScheduler
+    from pytorch_lightning.callbacks.finetuning_scheduler import FinetuningScheduler

     trainer = Trainer(callbacks=[FinetuningScheduler(ft_schedule="/path/to/my/schedule/my_schedule.yaml")])

 EarlyStopping and Epoch-Driven Phase Transition Criteria
 ========================================================

-By default, :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` and epoch-driven transition criteria are composed.
-If a ``max_transition_epoch`` is specified for a given phase, the next finetuning phase will begin at that epoch unless :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` criteria are met first.
+By default, :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts_supporters.FTSEarlyStopping` and epoch-driven transition criteria are composed.
+If a ``max_transition_epoch`` is specified for a given phase, the next finetuning phase will begin at that epoch unless :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts_supporters.FTSEarlyStopping` criteria are met first.
 If :paramref:`~pytorch_lightning.callbacks.finetuning_scheduler.fts.FinetuningScheduler.epoch_transitions_only` is
-``True``, :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` will not be used and transitions will be exclusively epoch-driven.
+``True``, :class:`~pytorch_lightning.callbacks.finetuning_scheduler.fts_supporters.FTSEarlyStopping` will not be used and transitions will be exclusively epoch-driven.

 .. tip::